prajuktadey/c---programming/README.md

 8. C++ makes no distinction between a function and a procedure.

 9. When we're building an object based on a class, we're building an instance of that class and each of these is a separate instance, each with its own memory space and each most importantly with its own copy of the data member.

+10. Data Types:
+a. int
+Commonly 32 bits.
+Single integer value.
+Range: -2147483648 to 2147483647.

+b. unsigned int
+Commonly 32 bits.
+Unsigned integer value.
+Range: 0 to 4294967295.

+Primitive types are the ones that are used in building other compounds types.
+a.
+Integers.
+b.
+Floating point types.
+c.
+Boolean types.

+11. Intger types include:
+a. char
+b. short int
+c. int
+d. long int
+e. long long int